Skip to content

 Place finger spreader alongside master cone

-Press apically with lateral motion to create space for accessory cones.
+Apical pressure with lateral motion creates space for accessory cones.

 5